-You may vote "FOR," "AGAINST" or "ABSTAIN" on the ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2012.
-If a quorum is present, ratification of the appointment of our independent registered public accounting firm requires that the number of votes cast at the annual meeting in favor of ratification exceeds the number of votes cast opposing ratification.
-Abstentions have the same effect as negative votes.
-Broker non-votes will have no effect.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on the ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2018.
+If a quorum is present, ratification of the appointment of our independent registered public accounting firm requires the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the.
+Abstentions and broker non-votes will have no effect.